 In this article, we have discussed the types of assessment that you should know as a taxpayer.

-The assessee himself determines the income tax payable.
-The tax department has made available various forms for filing income tax returns.
-The assessee consolidates his income from various sources and adjusts the same against losses or deductions or various exemptions if any, available to him during the year.
-The total income of the assessee is then arrived at.
-The assessee reduces the TDS and Advance Tax from that amount to determine the tax payable on such income.
-Tax, if still payable by him, is called self-assessment tax and must be paid by him before he files his return of income.
-This process is known as Self Assessment.
+The taxpayer determines the income tax payable.
+The taxpayer consolidates the income from various sources and adjusts the same against losses, deductions or various exemptions available during the year.
+The total income of the taxpayer is arrived, from which TDS, TCS, and Advance Tax are deducted to determine the tax payable on such income.
+The tax payable is called self-assessment tax and must be paid before filing the income tax return.

 For example, credit for TDS claimed by the taxpayer is found to be higher than what is available against his PAN as per department records.
-Making an adjustment in this regard can increase the tax liability of the taxpayer.
-After making the aforementioned adjustments, if the assessee is required to pay tax, he will be sent an intimation under Section 143(1).
-The assessee must respond to this intimation accordingly.
+Adjusting in this regard can increase the tax liability of the taxpayer.
+After making the aforementioned adjustments, if the taxpayer is required to pay tax, he will be sent an intimation under Section 143(1).
+The taxpayer must respond to this intimation accordingly.

 After submitting an income tax return, an Income Tax Officer may be assigned by the Income Tax Department to assess the tax filing.
 The taxpayer is informed of this through an Income Tax Notice under Section 143(2).
 The officer may request information, documents, and books of accounts for scrutiny assessment, which will be thoroughly examined.
 The officer then calculates the income tax payable by the taxpayer, and if there is a mismatch between the income and the tax due, the taxpayer can either pay the extra amount or receive a refund.